mlc-ai/web-llm/README.md

 The following models are natively supported in WebLLM and their detailed configuration can be accessed from [`prebuiltAppConfig.model_list`](https://github.com/mlc-ai/web-llm/blob/main/src/config.ts#L293).

-- Llama 2 and Llama 3
+- Llama 3
-- Phi 1.5 and Phi 2
+- Phi 3
+- Mistral
 - Gemma
+- Qwen (通义千问)
+- Hermes (finetuned variants of Llama 3 and Mistral)
 - RedPajama
-- Mistral
 - Zephyr
-- Qwen 1.5
-- OpenHermes
-- NeuralHermes
 - TinyLlama

 If you need more models, [request a new model via opening an issue](https://github.com/mlc-ai/web-llm/issues/new/choose) or check [Custom Models](#custom-models) for how to compile and use your own models with WebLLM.